AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 can choose the version they want.

-One unfortunate side-effect is that almost all software installation instructions you find online donn't work on the cluster.
+One unfortunate side-effect is that almost all software installation instructions you find online don't work on the cluster.
 Often times, it can be installed, but people don't think to mention it in the documentation.
 This often requires some thought to figure out: if you can't figure it out, ask for help!